Nilesh Banavali

 Structure-based Therapeutics for Infectious Diseases

-Assistant Professor, Biomedical Sciences, School of Public Health, University at Albany
+Assistant Professor, Department of Biomedical Sciences, College of Integrated Health Sciences, University at Albany

 Ph.D., University of Maryland, Baltimore (2001)